Open-EO/openeo-udf/README.rst

 Docker image
 ------------

-The openeo-udf repository contains the build instruction of an openeo-udf docker image:
+The openeo-udf repository contains the build instruction of an openeo-udf docker image.
+This description is specific for the fastapi branch, that directly supprts the OpenAPI documentation of the REST service.

 1. Clone the git repository into a specific directory and create the virtual python3 environment: